 To be a class teacher is to be an artist.
 This does not mean that you produce works art!
 The medium of your art are the children you work with.
 Thus the first year will have a strong focus on developing artistic capacities.
 There will be classes throughout the year in a sequence of immersive arts – speech and drama, Eurythmy, singing and recorders, visual arts.
 In the second year the curriculum will be introduced in a practical way from Class 1 to Class 8.
 Each Saturday a particular class will be the focus and will run over a few weeks during the year.

 These modules will include: child development, the curriculum and content, and other supporting aspects (Rhythmic time, Form drawing, painting, etc).

 Just as the emphasis in a Waldorf School is to support the child on their journey of lifelong learning, so to the journey of the teacher has the same emphasis.

-During the second year, students choose an area of research and write a dissertation (approx. 10,000 words), which will be presented to fellow students during the Summer intensive week.
+During the second year, students choose an area of research and write a dissertation (approx. 10,000 words), which will be presented to fellow students during the summer term.

 There will also be occasional weekend workshops, as a part of the course, to facilitate the input of short visits by Steiner Waldorf professionals visiting Hong Kong.

-For the structure of the first year of the course please see the course timetable (to come).
+For the structure of the first year of the course please see the course timetable.